Quantum $X$-Secure $T$-Private Information Retrieval From MDS Coded Storage With Unresponsive and Byzantine Servers: Introduction

-In the QEXSTPIR \cite{Jia_Jafar_MDSXSTPIR} setting there are $N$ servers equipped in advance (independent of the classical data) with entangled \emph{quantum digits} (qudits). $K$ \emph{classical} messages (files, datasets) are made available to the servers in an $X$-secure fashion, so that even if any $X$ servers collude they learn nothing about the messages.
-A user wishes to efficiently retrieve one of the $K$ messages by querying the $N$ servers $T$-privately, so that even if any $T$ servers collude they learn nothing about which message is desired by the user.
-Each server manipulates its qudits locally based on the user's queries and the messages available to that server.
-The qudits are then sent as answers from the servers to the user.
-Here we allow up to $E$ stragglers, i.e., any $E$ servers may be unresponsive, equivalently their answers may be lost over the QMAC.
-The lost qudits are erasures in the sense that while the user's queries are sent without knowledge of which servers may turn out to be stragglers, once the user receives the qudits in response, it knows which servers' answers were erased, i.e, which servers did not respond.
-Erasure resilience means that we require that regardless of which $E$ servers are erased, the coding scheme must allow the user to recover its desired message by measuring the qudits that it is able to receive.
+In the Q-E-B-MDS-X-TPIR \cite{Jia_Jafar_MDSXSTPIR} setting as shown in Fig. \ref{fig:QEBMDSXSTPIR} there are $N$ servers equipped \emph{beforehand} (independent of the classical data) with optimally entangled quantum systems.
+Upon the commencement of the protocol, there are $K$ \emph{classical} messages $W_1, \cdots, W_K$ (files, datasets) that are distributed among the servers in an MDS coded and $X$-secure fashion.
+MDS coding implies that the messages together with some classical randomness $Z$ (needed for security) are coded such that the storage size at each server is only a fraction $1/K_c$ of the original size of the $K$ messages. $X$-security means that even if any set of up to $X$ servers collude they can learn nothing about the messages.
+A user (with its own private randomness $Z'$) wishes to efficiently retrieve the $\theta^{th}$ message ($\theta\in [K]$) by querying the $N$ servers in a $T$-private fashion. $T$-privacy means that even if any set of up to $T$ servers collude they can learn nothing about which message is desired by the user.
+The efficiency of the protocol is measured by the \emph{rate}, defined as the number of desired message bits retrieved per \emph{qubit} (a $d$-dimensional quantum system (sometimes called a \emph{qudit}) corresponds to $\log_2(d)$ qubits) of total download from the servers.
+Each server generates its response based on the user's queries and the storage available to that server, and encodes it into its own quantum system through local quantum operations.
+The quantum systems are then sent as answers from the servers to the user.
+The protocol must tolerate up to $E$ unresponsive servers, i.e., any set of up to $E$ servers may be unresponsive, equivalently their answers are erased over the QMAC.
+The protocol must also tolerate any set of up to $B$ Byzantine servers whose answers are subject to \emph{arbitrary} errors.
+Note that while the user's queries are sent without knowledge of which servers may turn out to be unresponsive, once the user receives the quantum systems in response, it knows which servers' answers were erased (known-position error), i.e, which servers did not respond.
+The identities of the Byzantine servers are not directly revealed to the user from the answers.
+This corresponds to unknown-position errors in the context of error correcting codes.
+Resilience to unresponsive and Byzantine servers means that we require that regardless of which $E$ servers are erased, and which $B$ servers are Byzantine, the protocol must allow the user to recover its desired message by measuring the received quantum systems.